dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 5. Axis bindings

-In order for the throttle, joystick, and 6dof controller to work you will need to bind their axis in the controls
+In order for the throttle, joystick, 6dof controller, and map to work you will need to bind their axis in the controls

 ![Controls](Images/ScreenshotControls.png)